Frequently Asked Questions

 Ansible, and Salt are

-much better suited - and of couse can be called from a chezmoi
+much better suited - and of course can be called from a chezmoi

 Put your Puppet Manifests, Chef Recipes, Ansible Modules, and Salt Modules in a